 So you have got everything in place and now you have that all coveted click.
 But if that click redirects the users to a poorly designed landing page, chances of them staying there long enough to convert are slim to none.
 Successful landing pages ought to be:

-- Optimised for conversions - they should be prominent.
+- Optimized for conversions - they should be prominent.
 If the goal is lead generation, then the form should be prominently displayed above the fold.

 - Navigational - Organise the landing page in such a way that it makes it easier for the user to navigate and engage.